CLICK HERE FOR PRINT VERSION

 - Are special diets accommodated?

-- If you can, tour at mealtime to see if meals are served in an orderly and respectful way.
+- Are meals served in an orderly and respectful way. (if possible, tour at mealtime)

 - Are residents with feeding problems assisted in a timely manner?